4 Visual Elements Your Website UX Needs To Get Right

 Similarly, conditions like short- and near-sightedness, as well as astigmatisms, can alter people’s ability to discern color and contrast.

 These are all things to consider when selecting the color palette for your website.
-Fortunately, web design standards for color and contrast levels and are well documented on sites like United States Web Design Systems (USWDS).
+Fortunately, web design standards for color and contrast levels are well documented on United States Web Design Systems (USWDS) sites.

-For example, for a website to earn a Web Content Accessibility Guidelines (WCAG) 2.0 “AA” rating, the majority of your website’s text needs to be at a 4.5:1 contrast ratio or a 3:1 contrast ratio for larger text.
+For example, for a website to earn a Web Content Accessibility Guidelines (WCAG) 2.0 “AA” rating, most of your website’s text needs to be at a 4.5:1 contrast ratio or a 3:1 contrast ratio for larger text.

 Additionally, tools like this website contrast checker allow you to either enter your URL or input hex color values to determine if they meet modern web design standards for accessibility.

 FURTHER READING: 10 Tips for Making Your Website Accessible (What You Need to Know)

 2. How Typography Works As A Visual Element